biopragmatics/oquat/docs/invalids/prefix/envo.md

 ## `pato`: Phenotype And Trait Ontology

-Identifiers for this prefix are given incorrectly correctly in `pato`.
+Identifiers for this prefix are given incorrectly in `pato`.
+See the [GitHub repository](https://github.com/pato-ontology/pato).

 | external_xref   |   usages_count | usages                                                                                                                                                        |
 |-----------------|----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|